mcx-lab/ros_pybullet_rl2/README.md

 This repository can be installed in its entirety and be ready for use in Docker container by following the instructions in this Docker [readme](https://github.com/mcx-lab/ros_pybullet_rl2/blob/master/src/ros_pybullet_rl2/docker/README.md).

+* if encounter issue with incompatible CUDA with GPU, see far section below.

 ## Installation